louischatriot/nedb/README.md

 Note: the `_id` is automatically indexed with a unique constraint, no need to call `ensureIndex` on it.

+You can remove a previously created index with `datastore.removeIndex(fieldName, cb)`.

+If your datastore is persistent, the indexes you created are persisted in the datafile, when you load the database a second time they are automatically created for you.
+No need to remove any `ensureIndex` though, if it is called on a database that already has the index, nothing happens.

 ```javascript
 db.ensureIndex({ fieldName: 'somefield' }, function (err) {